AndriyKhavro/Parcs.NET/README.md

 5. Open launch.bat with notepad or any text editor.
 6. Replace matrix file names in launch.bat and number of points (threads) you want to run the module on.
 7. Run launch.bat

+<b>Azure</b>

+To create Azure Virtual Machine for HostServer and Web Application, run Installation/Azure.ps1 script.
+The script is taken from https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-powershell.
+Script creates Azure Resource Group called <i>ParcsResourceGroup</i> with all necessary stuff for Virtual Machine.
+The most important part of it is Network Security Group (called ParcsSecurityGroup) which allows communication using the ports used by Parcs.
+The script will prompt to login to Azure and then enter credential which will be used for RDP connection to new Virtual Machine.
+If the script is executed successfully, you should have HostServer VM up and running.

+After you have created HostServer VM, you can create VM for Daemon using Azure portal (the script is not written yet).
+Make sure you use the same ParcsResourceGroup, ParcsSecurityGroup and Public Addresses.

+Then connect to Daemon VM using RDP and do the following:
+1. Run Installation\RemoteDaemon.ps1 which will open firewall
+2. Copy Daemon\bin\Release folder to VM.
+3. Run DaemonPr.exe from Release folder

+You can create as many Daemons as you want.

+Then connect to HostServer VM using RDP and do the following:
+1. Run Installation\RemoteHostServer.ps1 which will open firewall and enable IIS
+2. Copy HostServer\bin\Release folder to VM.
+3. Add/Update Release\hosts.txt with Daemon local IP addresses (which are displayed in console when you run DaemonPr.exe each of Daemom VM)
+4. Copy RestApi folder to VM
+5. Open IIS (Windows Administrative Tools -> Internet Information Services (IIS) Manager
+6. Point Sites -> Default Web Site -> Advanced Settings -> Physical Path to RestApi folder

+After all those steps you should be able to open the site by HostServer Public IP address.